cabforum/servercert/docs/BR.md

 By convention, this document omits time and timezones when listing effective requirements such as dates.
 Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

-For purposes of measuring periods of time, one hour shall be defined to be exactly 3,600 seconds, and one day shall be defined to be exactly 86,400 seconds, ignoring leap-seconds.
-Any amount of time greater than this, including fractional seconds, shall represent an additional unit of measure, such as an additional hour or an additional day.
+For purposes of measuring periods of time, one hour is defined to be exactly 3,600 seconds, and one day is defined to be exactly 86,400 seconds, ignoring leap-seconds.
+Any amount of time greater than this, including fractional seconds, SHALL represent an additional unit of measure, such as an additional hour or an additional day.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES